Immunity (medicine): History of theories

 For thousands of years mankind has been intrigued with the causes of disease and the concept of immunity.
 The prehistoric view was that disease was caused by supernatural forces, and that illness was a form of theurgic punishment for "bad deeds" or "evil thoughts" visited upon the soul by the gods or by one's enemies.
-In Classical Greek times, Hippocrates, who is regarded as the Father of Medicine, diseases were attributed to an alteration or imbalance in one of the four humors (blood, phlegm, yellow bile or black bile).
+In Classical Greek times, Hippocrates, who is regarded as the Father of Medicine, attributed diseases to an alteration or imbalance in one of the four humors (blood, phlegm, yellow bile or black bile).
 The first written descriptions of the concept of immunity may have been made by the Athenian Thucydides who, in 430 BC, described that when the plague hit Athens: "the sick and the dying were tended by the pitying care of those who had recovered, because they knew the course of the disease and were themselves free from apprehensions.
 For no one was ever attacked a second time, or not with a fatal result".

 Active immunotherapy may have begun with Mithridates VI of Pontus (120-63 BC) who, to induce active immunity for snake venom, recommended using a method similar to modern toxoid serum therapy, by drinking the blood of animals which fed on venomous snakes.
 He is thought to have assumed that those animals acquired some detoxifying property, so that their blood would contain transformed components of the snake venom that could induce resistance to it instead of exerting a toxic effect.
 Mithridates reasoned that, by drinking the blood of these animals, he could acquire a similar resistance.
 Fearing assassination by poison, he took daily sub-lethal doses of venom to build tolerance.
 He is also said to have sought to create a 'universal antidote' to protect him from all poisons.
 For nearly 2000 years, poisons were thought to be the proximate cause of disease, and a complicated mixture of ingredients, called Mithridate, was used to cure poisoning during the Renaissance.
 An updated version of this cure, Theriacum Andromachi, was used well into the 19th century.
 The term "immunes" is also found in the epic poem "Pharsalia" written around 60 BC by the poet Marcus Annaeus Lucanus to describe a North African tribe's resistance to snake venom.